contour-terminal/vt-extensions/synchronized-output.md

 ## Synchronized Output

+Original article was a gist, found [here](https://gist.github.com/christianparpart/d8a62cc1ab659194337d73e399004036).

+Alternate words to this feature has been:

+- Batched Rendering
+- Synchronized Updates
+- Synchronized Output

+But they all mean the same.

 Synchronized output is merely implementing the feature as inspired by iTerm2 synchronized output, except that it's not using the rare DCS but rather the well known `SM ?` and `RM ?`. iTerm2 has now also adopted to use the new syntax instead of using DCS.